kiramclean/notes/talks/software_for_the_internet.md

 ^ There's are some cases where you really do need to share state across your app, typically you would store things like that in redis.
 Like the status of a slow running background job, for example, so you can know where to pick up if it crashes.
 For server-wide state like that on the BEAM you don't need any external dependency, you can store state in a process.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 ## _4._ Error Handling

+^ - This is another thing that becomes sort of a real problem as you grow.
+The more people you have using your app the more people you have using it in weird ways.
+Also you only start to see holes in your concurrency model when you have a lot of concurrent users.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---